igameta/ArithPaper/README.md

 # ArithPaper
-This is the electronical paper app.
+This is an electronical paper app.